NemesisCyberForce/Detection-Labs-for-Palantir-Style-Activity/README.md

 The core schematics for understanding the logic are in `README.md`.
 Source files and advanced tools are separated for **expert use only**, prioritizing responsible learning over potential misuse.

-💡 Expert Highlight:** Don't miss the **Advanced Jitter Analysis** in the Continuous Monitoring workflow!
-This logic represents high-fidelity threat hunting and is the most advanced, non-simulated component of this repository.

 ---
 ####  ⚠️ 🛑 OPERATIONAL SECURITY (OPSEC) & LEGAL NOTICE 🛑 ⚠️